TypeCellOS/BlockNote/packages/website/docs/docs/slash-menu.md

 `name:` The item's name, which is the same string you see displayed in the menu, e.g. "Heading" or "Paragraph".

+`group:` The name of the group the item belongs to, e.g. "Headings" or "Basic Blocks".

+`icon:` An element which displays the item's icon.

 `execute:` A function that runs when the item is selected.

 `aliases:` Other names for the item, which as used as shortcuts for search.

-`group:` The name of the group the item belongs to, e.g. "Headings" or "Basic Blocks".

 `hint:` A short phrase to describe what the item is for, which is displayed below its name.